Croup - Topic Overview

 - Try to stay calm during an attack, and soothe your child.

-Crying can make the swelling in the windpipe worse and make it even harder to
+Your child's crying can make the swelling in the windpipe worse and make it even harder to

 Fill your bathroom with steam from the hot water faucets, and sit in the room